jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-18-quarter-german-ale.markdown

 water-to-grist ratio of 1.5 quarts per pound of grain.
 A more typical number would be 1.25 quarts/pound, and I'd be curious if this would help with clarity at all.

+### Update

+Wow, the cold crash did wonders on this beer.
+I still plan on playing with some other things, but will be planning on cold crashing my beers in the future whenever possible.